Christof/vim_tips/vim_tips.md

 `:setlocal` can be used instead of `:set` to change the settings only for the active buffer or window (for example for `number`).

+Changes can be written es Ex commands in any file.
+The file can be loaded with `:source {filename}` which executes each line as Ex command.
+The `.vimrc` file is opened with the command `:edit $MYVIMRC`.
+After performing changes in the file the system can be updated with `:source $MYVIMRC`.
+If the file is in the active buffer then `:so %` can be used as shortcut.

+To change settings depending on the file type the `autocmd` can be used, which listens to events, like file types.
+To change the tabbing for ruby the following command can be used: `autocmd FileType ruby setlocal tabstop=2`.
+The file type option must be enabled so that the command can
+work: `filetype on`.
+An alternative which is useful for many changes is the `ftplugin`.
+This loads whole files (residing in the `ftplugin` directory of the `.vim` folder) depending on the file type.
+It is enabled with `filetype plugin on`.